 Fill Your Tank in Cold Foot

 After hours of being further shaken by the rented 4-wheel-drive car, we got to Coldfoot – what an inviting name – and there you have to fuel as there is nothing to fill your tank for the next 240 miles (400 km).
 The fuel price rips a big hole in the credit card.
 One buys a coffee as for the coffee the same applies with respect to availability (and price).
 While sipping the coffee I read that old fashioned pin board – just because of being bored as there is nothing else to look at – with the suggestion to visit the northern most white community behind the Arctic Circle – Wiseman.

 Later when the drive on the Dalton Highway goes further north through taiga to the left and right with a creek here and there and the pipeline as a guide, I wondered why people still use pin boards instead of Pinterest.
-With a sudden, my husband punches the break because in front of the car a partridge mom decided to cross the dirt road walking with her kids.
+With a sudden, my husband punches the brake because in front of the car a partridge mom decided to cross the dirt road walking with her kids.

 North Beyond the Treeline

 We pass the last tree.
 Gently rolling plains turn into plain flats.
-No counter traffic since an hour.
+No counter traffic for an hour.
 A caribou.
 The pipeline to the right.
 I start counting caribous, we pass a musk ox herd of 14.
 Pipeline to the left.
 30 caribous.
 We can see miles in the dry cold air only a pingo blocks the view to the left.
 The haulway and pipeline turn around the pingo and so do we.
-My husband punches the break and I stop counting caribous.
+My husband punches the brake and I stop counting caribous.
 In front of us is a huge herd of caribous using the haul way to migrate south!